 The Capital and Investment Strategy and Treasury Management Strategy are both approved annually by the Police and Crime Commissioner and published on the website.
 These documents contain a more detailed explanation of the economic outlook and the agreed prudential indicators.
-The authorised limit for external debt was £93.1m for 2019/20 and is £86.5m for 2020/21.
-Debt (£31m) did not exceed the Capital Financing Requirement of £56.17m at 31 March 2020.
+The authorised limit for external debt was £91.1m for 2020/21.
+Debt (£29.95m) did not exceed the Capital Financing Requirement of £54.67m at 31 March 2021.